widdix/aws-cf-checker/README.md

 Checks if the resource types are allowed in the template.
 Wildcard * is supported.

-If you `deny` something, everything that is not denied is allowed.
-If you `allow` something, everything that is not allowed is denied.
+By default, nothing is allowed (implicit deny).
+If you deny something it overrides what you allowed (explicit deny).

 Options: (Object)